wazuh/wazuh/.github/ISSUE_TEMPLATE/planned--specific-support-new-oss.md

   - [ ] Add the OS and each architecture to the JobFlow testing tool.
   - [ ] Add the OS and each architecture to the GitHub Deployability and Upgrade release templates.
 - [ ] Add the OS and its supported architectures to the E2E UX Tests spreadsheet (OS sheet).
-- [ ] Add the OS and its supported architectures to the `5.x` compatibility matrix.
+- [ ] Add the OS as supported in the compatibility system spreadsheet.
 -->

 <!-- Uncomment for CPPSERVER issue